kishalay01/Basic-Banking-System/README.md

 # BasicBankingSystem
 ***I have created the Basic Banking System as an intern for the Sparks Foundation.***
-#GRIPFEB2022
+#GRIPFEBRUARY22

-Intern @ Spark Foundation
+Intern @ The Spark Foundation

 Task 1: Basic Banking System